Logarithmic EW corrections at one-loop: Implementation in

 For the evaluation of one-loop EW corrections to longitudinally polarised gauge-bosons $Z_L$ and $W_L^{\pm}$ we employ the GBET.
 This means for any process with external massive gauge bosons $Z,W^{\pm}$ we restrict the evaluation of the construction described in Section~\ref{sec:implementation} to the transverse modes and automatically add additional processes where each individual massive vector boson is replaced by its goldstone boson, i.e. $W^{\pm} \to \phi^{\pm}$ and $Z \to \chi$ in all combinations.
 In turn, for these additional processes we apply the construction of the one-loop EW corrections in LA based on single and double counterterm insertions, as described above.

-The GBET strictly only holds for large energies $s \gg m_W^2$.
+The GBET strictly only holds for sufficiently large energies $s \gg m_W^2$ whereas it fails in the low energy regime.
 Nevertheless, we employ the GBET for the evaluation of one-loop EW corrections in LA to longitudinal gauge bosons in the entire phase-space.
-To this end we apply the following reweighting,
+Therefore, to ensure the appropriate computation of the tree-loop interference amplitude $\mathcal{W}_{01}^{\rm LA}$ we apply the following reweighting

 where $\mathcal{W}_{00}$ is the standard LO scattering probability, while $\mathcal{W}_{00}^{\rm GBET}$ is the LO scattering probability, where the longitudinal modes are evaluated via the GBET.
-At energy scales far above the EW scale this LO reweighting factor tends to one.
+For energies far above the EW scale where the GBET is strictly valid and where EW corrections in LA become phenomenologically relevant this reweighting factor tends to one.